 The announcement from the FDA regarding antibacterial soaps was sure to be a precedent to hand sanitizers.
 Straight out of the mouths of the FDA’s Director of the Center for Drug Evaluation and Research, Janet Woodcock, MD, “Consumers may think antibacterial washes are more effective at preventing the spread of germs, but we have no scientific evidence that they are any better than plain soap and water.
-In fact, some data suggests that antibacterial ingredients may do more harm than good over the long-term.”
+In fact, some data suggest that antibacterial ingredients may do more harm than good over the long-term.”

 What’s All of the Fuss About?

 Nineteen ingredients commonly used in antibacterial soaps and washes, including endocrine disruptors linked to reproductive and developmental harm, are being phased out with this new ruling from the FDA.
 While there is a difference between antibacterial soaps and hand sanitizers, the ingredients are similar.
 Purell’s hand sanitizer received a YELLOW (medium threat), mainly from reds and high yellows for potentially toxic ingredients combined with harmless ingredients such as glycerine and water.

 According to Skin Deep, ingredients in Purell Hand Sanitizer are linked to:

 - Developmental/reproductive toxicity

 - Endocrine disruption

 - Organ system toxicity (non-reproductive)